Veterinary Behaviour

 If only they could talk.

-Behaviour problems are complex in any individual, but in veterinary behaviour, our patients can’t talk to us to explain how they are coping with certain events.
-At Hope On A Leash, we will gather information prior to and during the consultation to develop a customised plan for you and your pet.
-We’ll discuss this with you in detail, and support you with the skills and understanding you need to set your pet up for success.
+Behaviour problems are complex for anyone.
+But in veterinary behaviour, our pet patients can’t explain how they are coping with stressful events.
+At Hope On A Leash, we will gather information from their human prior to and during the consultation to develop a customised plan.
+We’ll discuss this with you in detail, and support you with the skills and understanding you need to set your dog up for success.

 -